xyegithub/myBlog/source/_posts/Hexo.md

 > user.
 It only has access to the user's resources.
 Removing a user from a
 > repository will remove the application access.

-`repo` is your github repo which is used to store the comment date.
+`repo` is your github repo name which is used to store the comment data.
 So you should create a github repo at first.
 In my examples it is name with hexo_comment. `issues` should be enabled for `hexo_comment`.

+If your blog is hosted by github.
+You can just use your blog repo as the repo to store the comment data.

 `distraction_free_mode` should be set into `false`.
 When set into `true`, the other part of your blog will get black when one write his comment.